garnierclement/pfe/sensors/README.md

 ## Structure of `description.json`

 Each sensor **must** be described by a [JSON] file called `description.json`.
-This file **must** be located at the root of the sensor working directory folder (each sensor have its own folder in the `sensors/` directory of the repository).
+This file **must** be located at the root of the sensor working directory folder (each sensor has its own folder in the `sensors/` directory of the repository).
 The purpose of the file is to report the instructions that Manticore should follow to detect the presence of the sensor and to handle the request on it.

 *	`name`
 	+	*String*